WearyMench/pokedex_webapp/README.md

 ### Important Notes

-- The application now uses relative paths and will work regardless of the repository name
+- The application is configured for the specific repository name `pokedex_webapp`
 - SPA routing is handled automatically for GitHub Pages
-- No configuration changes are needed when renaming the repository
+- If you rename the repository, update the `base` path in `vite.config.js` and all route paths accordingly
+- The application will be available at: https://wearymench.github.io/pokedex_webapp/

 ## License